 Did you activate the complex mode?
-Complex mode is switched off by pressing g 5 8.
+Complex mode is indicated by a "C" in the status bar and switched off by pressing g CF 8.

 If I rapidly type a sequence of numbers, the entered keyboard number(s) are ignored.
 For example, if I type 123 quickly, the 2 is missed and I get 13 on the display.